FlashGooden/album-ui-react/README.md

 You may also see any lint errors in the console.

 ## To Use APP
-You can type in the search field to dynamically look up a user and their info
+You can type in the search field to dynamically look up a user and their info (WIP)

 ## MVP Requirements for this APP
 - [ ] Display a list of users in a system